dotnsf/ayana/README.md

 - You need Cloudant, NoSQL DBaaS, instance.
 If you don't have one yet, we recommend you to get one from IBM Bluemix(http://bluemix.net/).
 You need username and password of Cloudant.

-- You also need to install node.js and npm.
+- You also need to install node.js and npm in application server.

 - This service use node-canvas library.
 So you need to install dependencies for node-canvas.
 Follow this page for instructions: